Local version of Vizing's theorem for multi-graphs: Introduction

 \begin{theorem} Every multi-graph admits a proper local edge colouring. \end{theorem}

 The standard example (a 3-vertex multi-graph where every pair has the same multiplicity) shows that one cannot decrease the right-hand size of~\eqref{eq:main} in general.
-Note that, even without the extra locality restriction, we do not know the minimum number of colours as a function of $\Delta$ and $\pi$ that suffices for proper edge colouring of every multi-graph with maximum degree $\Delta$ and the maximum multiplicity of a pair $\pi$; see Scheide and Stiebitz~\cite{ScheideStiebitz12} for our current knowledge on this question.
+Note that, even without the extra locality restriction, we do not know the minimum number of colours as a function of $\Delta$ and $\pi$ that suffices for proper edge colouring of every multi-graph with maximum degree $\Delta$ and maximum edge multiplicity $\pi$; see Scheide and Stiebitz~\cite{ScheideStiebitz12} for our current knowledge on this question.

 The original Vizing's theorem as well as some other edge colouring results can be derived from the so-called Fan Equation of Vizing~\cite{Vizing65} (which is discussed in detail in~\cite[Section~2]{StiebitzScheideToftFavrholdt:gec}).
 Here we present a local version of the Fan Equation (which, in this more general setting, becomes an inequality, see Theorem~\ref{th:FanEq}) and derive Theorem~\ref{th:main} from it.
 As another consequence of Theorem~\ref{th:FanEq}, we have the following result.